choang94/yfinance/README.md

-# yfinance
+## Streaming yfinance data for 10 stocks on May 11th, 2021 with an interval of 5 minutes to AWS Kinesis using AWS Lambda to for interactive query on AWS Athena

-Streaming yfinance data for 10 stocks on May 11th, 2021 with an interval of 5 minutes to AWS Kinesis using AWS Lambda for interactive query on AWS Athena
+Project objective: Learning about near real-time data streaming pipeline from loading data to querying data using AWS technologies

 The 10 stocks are:
 - Facebook (FB)